 Coronavirus (COVID-19): book your vaccination appointment

 Most Nova Scotians will receive their vaccine by age group.
 When you’re eligible, you can book your appointment.
-All appointments need to be booked in advance.
+Most appointments need to be booked in advance.

 On this page